berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section02 Eval.md

             (else (error "bad expr: " exp))))

 Does this code look familar to you?
-It should; it's part of the Racket-1 interpreter you learned in Lesson 6!
-If you look at line 3, you can see that `eval-1` is using Racket's `eval` procedure.
+It should; it's part of the Racket-1/Scheme-1 interpreter you learned in Lesson 6!
+If you look at line 3, you can see that `eval-1` is using Scheme's `eval` procedure.
 You didn't really have to worry too much about the details in Lesson 6, because Scheme's `eval` procedure handled all the details.
 But then how is `eval` defined?